Selling Luxury Retail

 The best way to approach a customer hasn’t changed - be the most authentic version of yourself.
 Maybe you don’t “feel” like smiling or have a personal issue you’re dealing with; you have to find the inner strength to put that aside.
 A shopper - especially in a luxury store - is not looking for anything less than hope and attention to their needs.
 For those few minutes, they want to feel like they matter.

-We all judge others within seconds, so make sure not only are you smiling so they can see it, but make sure your body is smiling as well.
+We all judge others within seconds, so make sure not only are you smiling so they can see it, but also your body is smiling.
 What does that look like?
 You want your arms to be open or at your sides.
 You want your feet to be pointed toward the customer and, of course, to be standing.

 Your voice has to sound like it is a good day.
 Your eyes need to look to connect.
 And your words should be as simple as “Welcome” or “Good morning.”

 And remember, a good outfit speaks volumes about its wearer so take care when picking yours.

 In the olden days in Britain, if you were serving someone of “station,” you were to hide your personality, speak when spoken to, and leave your thoughts at the door.
 Many luxury retailers modeled their service after this example.
 But now, good service demands face-to-face contact and open opinion; the new player values people equally and envisions heroes selling to heroes.